ThosRTanner/Docking_Dialogue_Interface/Readme.md

 DEFINE_PLUGIN_MENU_CALLBACKS(My_Plugin);
 ```

-You need to define an enumeration in your class for the menu entries, and then can implement the `on_get_menu_entries` method in your class like this:
+You need to define an enumeration in your class for the menu entries, and then you can implement the `on_get_menu_entries` method in your class like this:

 ```
 std::vector<FuncItem> &My_Plugin::on_get_menu_entries()